LAB02-Research/HASS.Agent/README.md

 ### Installation

 The agent itself comes as a .zip, that you can place anywhere you want.
 After launching, you'll see the configuration screen.
 In there, you get the option to install HASS.Agent as a run-on-boot scheduled task.
 This way, it'll launch after you login, and you won't have to accept UAC popups.
+Afterwards, HASS.Agent will offer to restart using the new task.

-If you're not comfortable with this setup, you can always manually add a shortcut to your startup folder.
+If you're not comfortable with using scheduled tasks, you can always manually add a shortcut to your startup folder.

-If you want to use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
+To use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
 This can be done through <a href="https://hacs.xyz" target="_blank">HACS</a> or manually.

 You'll also need to open the configured port in the firewall of the receiving devices (default `5115`).
 To do so, you can run this command in an elevated prompt: